shreeraj04/Vector-FastApi/README.md

  - SQLAlchemy ORM is being used here, on start of the worker a database table will be created if not present in an SQLite file.
 SQLite is a file system kind of database.
 Any other relational database also can be used instead of SQLite like MSSQL, Postgres, MySQL etc.,
  - FastAPI provides the Swagger docs for the client to check the API details and payload details
  - I've chosen RabbitMQ because I actually found it useful to use than kafka.
+ - In Create API - I am checking if the continent and city name is already present or not.
+If present, updating the total count in a seperate table
+ - In Create API - Checking few validations from the total count table for continent population and city population (area wise as well)

 ## Pending from Assignment

  - Validation check before adding or updating to the database.
 	 - How it can be done ?
-		 - During insert we can check if the particular continent or country is already there or not.
-If there, skip the insert as there can be only one country or continent.
 		 - We can make a proper DB design and table structure with relationships between the table.
+Currently there are 3 tables - Geography, City and Continent.
+		 We can have a proper design with relationship between the continent, country and city data.
 		 - During update, we can check if the 'count columns' for a particular continent or country is lesser than the new value or not.
 If not satisfied, we can let the client know about the information.
-		 - Can use the select, filter methods from the SQLAlchemy.
- -   Running from docker is working, but the APIs aren't working.
+ -   Running from docker is working, but the APIs aren't working in a docker environment.

 ## Production Deployment
 * Docker is a production ready system which is used nowadays in everywhere in an IT organization for the deployment.